About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 We linked to the blog post on our Facebook page and received a tremendous number of comments on both sites.
 While both Span and Collins emphasized that increases in all levels of nursing personnel are needed, some LPNs responded to our post to assert that they too have valuable skills, as well as extensive experience, in this setting—and that a broader underlying problem is inadequate staffing tied to corporate cost-cutting.

 Few people would argue with these assertions.
-Most LPNs do […]
+Most LPNs do the best […]

 Go to Top